sana-ajani/theCatSaidNo_GHUniverse/README.md

 1. Notice the repo has a `.devcontainer` folder which contains a `Dockerfile` and a `devcontainer.json`.
 The dev container tells VS Code how to create a development container that has a specific runtime, extensions, and tools.
 In this case, the dev container is Python specific and tells VS Code to install the Python and Azure App Service extensions.

 1. Click the `Reopen in Container` prompt, or press `F1` and select the `Reopen folder in dev container` command.

    ![](assets/images/reopen-in-container.png)

-VS Code is creating the container now.
+1. Click on "Details" to see what is happening when VS Code is creating the container.
+VS Code is installing a component called "VS Code Server" in the container so you can directly interact with code, the file system, and extensions in the remote workspace.
 Since this is the first time we are creating it, it'll take a few minutes (but the next time you reconnect to an existing container will be pretty quick).
-VS Code is also installing a component called "VS Code Server" in the container so you can directly interact with code, the file system, and extensions in the remote workspace.

 1. Notice the indicator in the bottom left corner tells us we are inside our dev container.